Get your free photography lesson plan

 Is Chromatic Aberration Normal?

-Chromatic aberration is so common that even professionals with years of experience in their pockets still may have to deal with the problem.
+Chromatic aberration is so common that even professionals with years of experience in their pockets may still have to deal with the problem.

 The good news?
 Well, since it is so common, you don’t have to worry so much if you happen to take a photo with chromatic aberration.